fastrgv/SliderPuzzles/README.md

 * Many of these 2D slider puzzles are also available in OpenGL-graphical form at: https://sourceforge.net/projects/rufasslider/

-* Also using OpenGL graphics, I have created some 3D slider puzzles that run on Windows and Linux.
+* Also using OpenGL graphics, I have created some 3D slider puzzles that run on Windows, OSX, and Linux.
 It is available at: https://sourceforge.net/projects/reliquarium/

 ---------------------------------------------------------------